All Haystacks Solar Garden plots have sold.

-3. If needed change your electricity retailer to Enova Energy
+3. Switch your electricity retailer to the participating retailer – Energy Locals

 The Rock (Kengal) Nature Reserve.
 Credit: Destination NSW.